 For users of PTC sites

-Paid to click sites often target people in countries where the income is relatively low.
-The payout for these sites are usually in the range of pennies per minute, but scam PTC sites will seem to offer an income way above their competitors.
+Paid-to-click sites often target people in countries where the income is relatively low.
+The payout for these sites is usually in the range of pennies per minute, but scam PTC sites will seem to offer an income way above their competitors.

 Always do your research and read reviews before signing up to work with a PTC site.